jamest-ultra/notes/ultraportal/testing/importer testing/fleet-costs-importing.md

 - vehicle always maps to licence plate number
 - supplier = name

-After the import you'll need to run the job on [[AWS Terminal Tutorial]]
+After the import you'll need to run the job on [[aws-terminal-tutorial]]
 #### Areas to cover:

 ```mermaid